debugger06/My-CQL-Tool/README.md

 # My-CQL-Tool
-My CQL Tool, Which is the ultimate front-end Management for Cassandra Database.
+My CQL Tool, Which is the ultimate front-end Management for Cassandra .

 The requirement was to Build a web application that allows the communication with a NOSQL database (Cassandra).
 So in short a tool similar to phpMyadmin for NOSQL database.
 The following functionality was implemented: